Dangerous Woman Tour: Concert synopsis

-The second part of the show began with an extended version of “Knew Better” with Grande and her dancers dressed in street-style white clothes, followed by a shortened version of “Forever Boy”, featuring colorful stage effects while Grande walks down the catwalk towards the front of the stage.
-Once there at the front of the stage, Grande then performed a stripped-down version of "One Last Time", which transitioned back into the original version of the song.
-After that was R&B-inspired song “Touch It”.
-Stage projections and visual effects were shown as Grande walks the catwalk and makes her way back towards the main part of the stage and stands atop an elevated platform.
-Grande concluded the second part of the show singing "Leave Me Lonely" with light laser lighting effects.
-After the end of the song, an extended version of the song played as Grande exits and goes backstage for a costume change, and a backing band (guitars, drums, bass and keyboards) arrived onstage.
+The second part of the show began with an extended version of "Knew Better" (commonly known as "Knew Better Pt.II") with Grande and her dancers dressed in street-style white clothes, followed by a shortened version of "Forever Boy", featuring colorful stage effects while Grande walked down the catwalk toward the front of the stage.
+Once at the front of the stage, Grande performed a stripped-down version of "One Last Time", which transitioned back into the original version of the song.
+After that was "Touch It".
+Stage projections and visual effects were shown as Grande walked the catwalk and made her way back toward the main part of the stage, where she stood atop an elevated platform.
+Grande concluded the second part of the show singing "Leave Me Lonely" with laser lighting effects.
+At the end, an extended version of the song played as Grande went backstage for a costume change and a backing band consisting of guitars, drums, bass and keyboards arrived onstage.

-The third part of the show started with a second interlude on the video screen, showing Grande in blonde hair and a leotard posing provocatively as feminist words are displayed, including "empowered", "grounded", "not asking for it" (which repeats multiple times), "raw", "gentle", "sensual", "sexual", "human" and "female".
-Grande then ascended to the stage wearing a gray bra and a skirt with straps, while her dancers rode stationary bicycles on a platform to perform "Side to Side".
+The third part of the show started with a second interlude called "Female" on the video screen; it showed Grande in blonde hair and a leotard posing provocatively as feminist words were displayed, including "empowered", "grounded", "not asking for it" (which repeated multiple times), "raw", "gentle", "sensual", "sexual", "human" and "female".
+Grande then ascended to the stage wearing a gray bra and a skirt with straps to perform "Side to Side" while she and her dancers rode stationary bicycles on a platform.
 The stage transformed into a gymnasium with lockers, benches and a chinning bar.
 Rapper Nicki Minaj was shown on the video screen in scenes from the official music video during her verse.
 Grande then performed a remixed version of "Bang Bang" with colorful and extreme strobe lighting and laser effects.
-Next, during "Greedy", fake money with Grande's face on it fell onto the audience.
-Starting with the second leg in Europe, the song then swiftly transitioned into "Focus", during which the screen showed scenes from the music video.
-Grande ended the third part of the show with “I Don't Care“ and exited as the band played an extended outro for the song.
+Next, during "Greedy", fake money with Grande's face on it fell into the audience.
+Starting with the second leg in Europe, the song swiftly transitioned into "Focus", during which the screen showed scenes from the music video.
+Grande ended the third part of the show with "I Don't Care" and exited as the band played an extended outro for the song.